Our ‘Golden Rules’ for a Great Hop On, Hop Off Tour

 In anticipation of your upcoming tour we need to emphasize our ‘Golden Rules’ to help you get the most out of your day.
 Please read these carefully and if you’re organising on behalf of a group, please share or convey to the others.

-Obviously our tours involve alcohol, and unfortunately a very small minority of passengers may have the wrong idea about what is appropriate behaviour on our winery tours!
+Obviously our tours involve alcohol, and sometimes a very small minority of passengers may have the wrong idea about what is appropriate behaviour on our winery tours!
 So here are the facts:

 So please, if this is not what you expected when you purchased your tickets, or you’re pretty sure some of your group won’t be able to adhere, that’s OK – just contact us for a full refund, no questions asked.